Jonah

 The Jews tended to see God as the God of Mt.
 Sinai

-• The God of terrible pressure, power
+- The God of terrible presence and power

-• The God of law
+- The God of law

-• The God of justice
+- The God of justice

-• The God of punishment
+- The God of punishment

-• The God of holiness
+- The God of holiness

 Jonah's book reveals an equally important and over-arching quality of God's character.
 He is the God of love and compassion.

-They knew that God loved them but that He could also love their enemies, love those that disobeyed and hated Him, opened up a new horizon of possibility that would affect their lives and relationship with God and each other.
+They knew that God loved them but the fact that He could also love their enemies, love those that disobeyed and hated Him, opened up a new horizon of possibility that would affect their lives and relationship with God and each other.

 Lessons for Modern Day Christians